antoninp/ap-library/README.txt

 - Backfill tools to sync existing content
 - Query customization so archives order by `aplb_published_date` by default

+== Archive Query Settings ==

+Since 1.2.x you can configure how taxonomy / post type / author / date archives build their main query instead of relying on hard‑coded logic.

+Navigate to: Uploads → Archive Settings.

+For each archive context you can:
+* Enable or disable the rule (when disabled, WordPress default behavior applies)
+* Set Post Types included (choose one or both of `aplb_uploads`, `aplb_library`)
+* Choose Order By: Meta Value, Post Date, Title, or Menu Order
+* Specify Meta Key (used only when ordering by Meta Value; defaults to `aplb_published_date`)
+* Set Order direction (ASC / DESC)
+* Configure Posts Per Page (leave empty for WP default, use -1 for all posts)

+Managed contexts:
+* Genre taxonomy: `aplb_uploads_genre`
+* Taken date taxonomy: `aplb_uploads_tdate`
+* Published date taxonomy: `aplb_library_pdate`
+* Keyword taxonomy: `aplb_uploads_keyword`
+* Uploads post type archive
+* Library post type archive
+* Author archives
+* Date archives (year / month / day)
+* Search results
+* Front page (when set to show posts)

+The rules are applied via `pre_get_posts` to the main query.
+Any Query Loop block set to inherit the URL query will automatically reflect updates.
+Leaving Meta Key empty while using Meta Value ordering falls back to the default published date meta key.

+Changing included post types may hide posts not assigned to the selected types within a taxonomy term—ensure term assignments are consistent if you expect mixed results.

 == Installation ==

 1. Upload the `ap-library` folder to `/wp-content/plugins/`.